daddia/zen-cli/docs/zen/zen_assets_list.md

 List available assets with optional filtering.

+This command reads from the local manifest file (.zen/assets/manifest.yaml) for fast, offline asset discovery.
+The manifest contains metadata about all available assets without storing the actual content locally.

 Assets can be filtered by type, category, and tags.
 Results are paginated to handle large asset repositories efficiently.